 3. Preview an exciting new product or service

-Brands can use Snapchat’s powerful platform to build hype around a new product or service, such as the way cosmetics company NARS recently did for the launch of their upcoming special collection, as revealed by Convince and Convert.
+Brands can use Snapchat’s powerful platform to build hype around a new product or service.
+The way cosmetics company NARS recently did for the launch of their upcoming special collection, as revealed by Convince and Convert.
 To enable the limited preview, new followers had to add the NARS account as a friend before being able to access the exclusive content at a designated time.
 Extremely effective!

 4. Try Snapchat Video on for size

-If you have a stronger message than might be allowed for by a mere photograph, you might like to try encapsulating your brand message in video format.
+You might have a stronger message than might be allowed for by a mere photograph.
+Instead, try encapsulating your brand message in video format.
 Snapchat Video allows you to go in depth with your message, even though it too is set to disappear before your customers’ very eyes after an allotted period.
 Jayson DeMers, a contributor to Forbes, just asks us to remember that being casual is the name of the game here.
 Stuffy will not do at all in this environment.

 5. Stimulate their appetites with a series of Snaps